The requirements for reporting COREP and FINREP to supervisors, including validation and filing rules.

-The Capital Requirements Regulations (CRR) came into force in January 2014 - this includes the implementing technical standards (ITS) for reporting, ie the guidance, templates, technical standards and validation required for reporting COREP and FINREP to supervisors.
+The UK Capital Requirements Regulation (UK CRR) requires CRR firms to apply the implementing technical standards (ITS) for reporting (the guidance, templates, technical standards and validation required for reporting COREP and FINREP to supervisors).

 Validation and filing rules